upejhu/upe/README.md

 * Membership to UPE is for life.
 However, if you have made an error, simply remove a member from `members.json` and run `python members.py`

 ### Publishing
-* Publishing requires write access to the ACM group UPE.
-This is reserved only for the executive branch of our chapter.
+* Publishing requires write access to the UPE group on the ACM servers.
+Note that this is generally reserved only for the executive branch of our chapter.
 To publish changes, `chmod + x publish.sh && ./publish.sh`.
 	- Note that this script will invoke `python members.py` automatically, ensuring the latest changes are pushed.

 ## File Overview

 * `css/` is the folder that contains all css used by this website.
     - Modify `css/custom.css` for any changes to the website's styling.
-    - Do not touch `css/skeleeton.css` or `css/normalize.css` as these will be updated without warning.
+    - Do not touch `css/skeleton.css` or `css/normalize.css` as these will be updated without warning.
 * `faculty.html` displays the faculty advisors for our chapter.
 * `images/` contains all images (including member pictures) used by this website.
 * `index.html` is the main web page.